Custom Punchouts: Screws & Dials

 Here is an example of a dial that fits on a medium slug.

-Each piece has a 0.31" hole for the rivet to fit.
+Each piece has a 0.31" hole for the screw to fit.

 Designing a Dial